 Does your mortgage get paid off if you have cancer?

 Your mortgage can be paid off if you have cancer as long as you bought a life or critical illness insurance policy.
-Life and critical illness insurance policies are usually recommended to you when you arrange your mortgage.
+Life and critical illness insurance policies are usually recommended to you when you arrange your mortgage or through a life insurance broker.

 You can buy level or reducing critical illness insurance.
 Reducing term critical illness insurance is only suitable for protecting a repayment mortgage as the insured amount will keep reducing over the years in line with your mortgage balance.
 Level term critical illness insurance can be suitable for protecting a repayment or interest-only mortgage.